pearsonalan/FlightMonitor/README.md

 ## License

 FlightMonitor is released under the GNU GPL v3.
-See LICENSCE.txt for more information.
+See LICENSE.txt for more information.